top of page

 Mid-Stage Perimenopause (Hormone Fluctuations Become More Noticeable)

-As ovarian signaling becomes more irregular, estrogen levels may swing higher and lower than normal.
+As ovarian signalling becomes more irregular, estrogen levels may swing higher and lower than normal.

 This hormonal volatility often produces new symptoms.